UMM-CSci-4453-Fall-2017/final-project-twomonitorsonekeyboard/mariadbVSoracledb.md

 * Robust security compared to MariaDB
 * Pooling allows companies with a large number of components to really take advantage of them
 * Allows for more in depth server-side through PL/SQL and Java
+* Flashback technology
+* Better performance with extremely large amounts of data

 ## Technical differences
 ### Datatypes unique to each system
 #### Maraidb